chotelalbhagat/User-Assignment/README.md

 the npm i command is used to generate node modules. generate the node modules and run the next command. "ng serve"
 # ng serve

-The ng serve command is used to start a local development server for your Angular application.
+The ng serve command is used to start a local development server for your Angular application .
-**
+** Angular Live Development Server is listening on localhost:4200, open your browser on http://localhost:4200/ ** **